Get offer plus promotions and updates. Review our privacy policy.

 Another option is to replace your standard panes with laminated glass.
 Often referred to as “sandwich glass,” this product is made from two sheets of regular glass with a strong sheet of plastic layered in between them.
 It works similarly to protective film, holding glass fragments together if the pane is broken.
 Your car windshield is likely made of laminated glass.
 Like your windshield, a laminated glass window can also be broken out by a strong enough blow.
 And, of course, replacing multiple windows usually requires much more of this expensive product than replacing a car windshield.

-Plexiglass or polycarbonate windows are a far stronger
+Plexiglass or polycarbonate windows are a far stronger but costlier option

 When someone uses the term “shatterproof glass,” they are often referring to plexiglass or polycarbonate products.
 Plexiglass is made from acrylic and is 10-17 times more resistant to breakage than standard glass, depending on thickness.
 Like the other options we’ve explored, acrylic Is more expensive than standard glass.
 It is also significantly less scratch-resistant.
 This may pose a problem if you have pets or small children.